michaelshum321/cache-fun/README.md

 # cache fun
-This is a server that currently uses virtual space to cache files
+This is a server that currently uses mmap to cache files

+python3 -m pudb.run script.py